Evaluate What You Can't Evaluate: Unassessable Quality for Generated Response: Introduction

 \section{Introduction}

-The quality of responses in dialogue generation has been criticized by researchers.
-The main reason is that responses in dialogue generation task are diverse~\cite{bao2020plato,wang2020topic,liu2022pvgru} while traditional reference-based evaluation metrics, such as BLEU~\cite{papineni2002bleu}, ROUGE~\cite{lin2004rouge} and METEOR~\cite{banerjee2005meteor}, can not evaluate multiple reasonable responses fairly, resulting in low correlation with human judgments~\cite{liu2016not,sedoc2019chateval,liu2023gpteval}.
-Responses are considered as high quality only if they are highly similar to the reference.
+The evaluation of generated response quality using reference-based metrics has faced criticism from researchers~\cite{liu2016not}.
+The primary reason behind this criticism stems from the fact that reference-based evaluation metrics, such as BLEU~\cite{papineni2002bleu}, ROUGE~\cite{lin2004rouge}, and METEOR~\cite{banerjee2005meteor} consider candidates with high similarity with reference responses as indication of high quality, which contradicts the semantic and expression diversity present in the responses.
+Therefore, reference-based metrics fail to fairly evaluate different reasonable responses, leading to a low correlation with human judgments~\cite{liu2016not,sedoc2019chateval,liu2023gpteval}.

-Due to the amazing language understanding and generation capabilities of LLMs~\cite{ouyang2022training,kocon2023chatgpt,frieder2023mathematical,huang2023chatgpt,qin2023chatgpt,rao2023can}, such as ChatGPT~\cite{ouyang2022training}, LLaMA~\cite{touvron2023llama} and GPT-4~\cite{OpenAI2023GPT4TR}, recent studies propose to employ LLMs as a reference-free evaluators to evaluate the quality of generated text~\cite{fu2023gptscore,wang2023chatgpt,liu2023gpteval}.
-Different from reference-based evaluators, reference-free evaluators use LLMs to score the generated responses according to different instructions without any reference target, which greatly facilitates quality assessment of text generation.
+Given the remarkable language understanding and generation capabilities demonstrated by LLMs~\cite{kocon2023chatgpt,frieder2023mathematical,huang2023chatgpt,qin2023chatgpt,rao2023can} like ChatGPT~\cite{ouyang2022training}, LLaMA~\cite{touvron2023llama}, and GPT-4~\cite{OpenAI2023GPT4TR}, recent studies have suggested leveraging these models as reference-free evaluators for assessing the quality of generated text~\cite{fu2023gptscore,wang2023chatgpt,liu2023gpteval}.
+Different from reference-based evaluators, reference-free evaluators employ LLMs to score the generated responses according to different instructions without any reference target, which can address the problem of reference-based evaluators using the reference as the sole criterion.